Derrick Brooks Charities Youth Programs (DBCYP)

 This component strives to reduce the risk factors for youth joining criminal gangs by providing them with appropriate prevention services.
 Ideal participants are students in the public-school system, juvenile justice system, or youth residing in at-risk neighborhoods or have a history of family violence, drug abuse or incarceration.

-Parents and primary care providers participate in monthly workshops.
-The training curriculum and topics are relevant to the concerns of the attendees.
+Parents and primary care providers participate in quarterly workshops using a curriculum and topics that are relevant to current events.
 These sessions are conducted in a relaxed, involved atmosphere.
-Parents who complete quarterly training sessions are awarded certificates and are encouraged to participate in a recognition ceremony.

 Monthly meetings and workshops are held to inform the community of issues related to crime prevention, social services, law enforcement, health, and education.
 Meetings and workshops are open to all interested parties.

-Staff and volunteers deliver educational, behavior modification and self-esteem building classes to youth, parents and community residents every week.
+Staff and volunteers deliver educational, behavior modification and self-esteem building classes to youth, parents, and community residents on a weekly basis.

 These weekly sessions are open to youth between the ages of 10 and 18.
 Referrals can be made by parents, school and juvenile justice officials as well as community-based organizations.
 Youth and their parents are provided with education and training from a curriculum that includes: